balakreshnan/balakreshnan.github.io/README.md

 ## Profile

-Digital Transformation, Chief Architect and Techincal Strategy Leader. <br/>
+Digital Transformation, Chief Architect and Techincal Strategy Leader.<br>

-Provide leadership on Digital Transformation with Artificial Intelligence and Cloud based Digital Solutions. <br/>
+- Provide leadership on Digital Transformation with Artificial Intelligence and Cloud based Digital Solutions.
-Provide leadership in Machine learning, IoT, IIoT and Big data and Advanced Analytical Solutions. <br/>
+- Provide leadership in Machine learning, IoT, IIoT and Big data and Advanced Analytical Solutions.
-Vast knowledge in first party Microsoft and open source technologies and Other cloud providers. <br/>
+- Vast knowledge in first party Microsoft and open source technologies and Other cloud providers.
-Provide leadership, analysis and design tasks related to the development of a solution. <br/>
+- Provide leadership, analysis and design tasks related to the development of a solution.
+- Architect Cloud Based Solutions from end to end.
+- Built Commercial and IT solutions for fortune 500 companies.
-Architect Cloud Based Solutions from end to end.
-Develop solutions viewpoint, in which the business, information and technology viewpoints are synthesized into solutions that deliver capabilities. <br/>
+- Develop solutions viewpoint, in which the business, information and technology viewpoints are synthesized into solutions that deliver capabilities.
-Provide Architecture framework for entire enterprise. <br/>
+- Provide Architecture framework for entire enterprise.
-Building Center of Excellance in Advanced analytics and AI/ML <br/>
+- Building Center of Excellance in Advanced analytics and AI/ML
-Data and KPI based decision maker <br/>
+- Data and KPI based decision maker
-Empathetic and customer success focused leader <br/>
+- Empathetic and customer success focused leader
-Growth Mindset, Inclusive and Divesity leader <br/>
+- Growth Mindset, Inclusive and Divesity leader
-Bridge Business and Technology gap <br/>
+- Bridge Business and Technology gap
-Mentor, Speaker, Author <br/>
+- Mentor, Speaker, Author
-Build and Train Sales Strategy to increase Cloud adoption <br/>
+- Build and Train Sales Strategy to increase Cloud adoption
-Built and mentored new and existing partners in small, medium and large <br/>
+- Built and mentored new and existing partners in small, medium and large
-Author in Analytics Vidhya <br/>
+- Author in Analytics Vidhya
-Built Reference architecture for industry <br/>
+- Built Reference architecture for industry
-Helped Product team to build products based on customer feedback <br/>
+- Helped Product team to build products based on customer feedback
+- Create Reference architecture for AI/ML, Industrial IoT and Data platform
+- Business Strategy and helped create and build new revenue stream
+- Knowledge on end to end business process

+## Technologies

+- Cloud Technologies - Azure/Aws/GCP/Alibaba
+- Aritificial Intelligence - Machine/deep/reinforcement learning
+- Industrial IoT/IoT
+- Blockchain
+- Data platform - datalakes/swamp/wall and others
+- Business process automation - RPA
+- Business Systems - SAP and Salesforce
+- Enterprise Archtiecture
+- Data Governance
+- Supply Chain
+- Manufacturing process
+- Solution sales

 ## Industries